hail-is/hail/dev-docs/services/ci/README.md

 During its update loop, the CI service will determine that the SHA of the `WatchedBranch` has changed and trigger a deployment.

-- Check for validity
-  - The PR must be against the `main` branch
 - Create a new batch job to:
   - Build various components and service images
-  - Deploy to a test namespace
-  - Run tests against the services
+  - Run various pre-deployment tests
   - Deploy to the `default` (ie prod) namespace
+  - Run various post-deployment tests
   - A handful of final actions
     - eg rolling out artifact registry cleanup policies, amongst many other things

 Note: It's not actually quite as waterfall-y as this.
 In fact the jobs are all running in a hail batch, and each package being built and service being deployed has its own path through the DAG.
-So it's quite possible that the services are test/deploy-ing in parallel, and that the deploy for one service might happen before the test for another has even begun.
+So it's quite possible that services are deploy/test-ing in parallel, and that the deploy for one service might happen before the test for another has completed.

-This should all be fine, because it was previously tested as part of the PR approval process.
+This should all be fine, because everything was previously tested as part of the PR approval process.

 Examples of CI deploy runs can be seen by searching through the production batch log, as long as you have developer permissions.
 For example: `/batches?q=user+%3D+ci%0D%0Adeploy+%3D+1`